Buildings

 GREEN BUILDINGS

-As the university continues its rapid growth and construction of new buildings, it is important to incorporate sustainability into the planning, design, and construction processes.
-By designing smarter and more efficient buildings, or upgrading older buildings, we strive to be consistent and use proven best practices.
+As the University continues its rapid growth and construction of new buildings, it is important to incorporate sustainability into the planning, design, and construction processes.
+By designing smarter and more efficient buildings, or upgrading older buildings, we strive to be consistent and use proven best practices according to the Design Manual.

 Since the first award in 2009, the university has certified the design and construction of 72% of eligible building space based on square feet.
 For large (>40,000 square feet) buildings constructed in this era, the university has sought and received certification for 11 of 14 new buildings and 78% of eligible constructed space.